TDDAH/tddah_be/README.md

 ### Requirements

-Currently the only supported repo need to meet the following requirements
+Currently the only supported repos need to meet the following requirements

 - Ruby
 - Rails